athithyaramaa1/Backend-Project-Contact-Manager-App/README.md

 6. Finally, open a pull request on the original repository and describe your changes.
 Your pull request will be reviewed and merged if approved.

-## Star the Repo
+## Star the Repo ⭐️⭐️⭐️

-If you find this project helpful or interesting, please consider leaving a star on the repository.
+If you find this project helpful or interesting, please consider leaving a ⭐️ on the repository.
 It would be greatly appreciated!

-Thank you for using the Contact Manager App!
+Thank you for using the *Contact Manager App*! 🚀